 Where the hypocrisy enters the picture is with respect to conservative support of what is commonly referred to as “the welfare state,” especially with respect to its two crown jewels, Social Security and Medicare, which conservatives absolutely adore.
 On top of those two socialist programs are a multitude of others that conservatives support, such as farm subsidies, education grants, public schooling, corporate bailouts, and SBA loans.

 Conservatives claim that their looting is different because it’s done “democratically.”
 Since we live in a representative democracy, they say, it is the “right” of the majority to enact laws in society.
-Since welfare-state laws have been enacted through majority vote of Congress, conservatives assert, that makes what the confiscation and redistribution of income of the welfare state different from what the private looters do.
+Since welfare-state laws have been enacted through majority vote of Congress, conservatives assert that that is what makes the confiscation and redistribution of income of the welfare state different from what the private looters do.

 But that ignores the concept of fundamental, natural, God-given rights.
 Such rights preexist government.
 They are inalienable.
 They are not subject to majority vote.
 Would a law that forces everyone to go to church, even if 95 percent of Americans supported it, be moral?
 Of course not.